Charolais

 Charolais cattle demonstrate growth ability and efficient feedlot gains.
 They have any easy-going temperament and the ability to fit into any system; grass based or intensive.
 Ease of calving and a superior live weight gain make this breed a popular choice across the globe.

 It is a breed which thrives in changeable weather.
-Charolais cattle keep a thick coat in winter which it sheds as the weather warms.
+Charolais cattle keep a thick coat in winter which is shed as the weather warms.
 If you are interested in buying Charolais cattle, please get in touch.

 Charolais cattle for sale and other breeds

-David Clarke Livestock supply Charolais cattle to farms across Europe.
+David Clarke Livestock supply Charolais cattle to farms across Ireland, the UK and Europe.
 Other beef cattle and dual purpose cattle breeds available.
-Aberdeen Angus, Beef ShorthornFleckvieh, Hereford and Salers.
-Dairy cattle are a speciality.
-British Friesian, Brown SwissHolstein, and Jersey
+These include Aberdeen Angus, Beef ShorthornFleckvieh, Hereford and Salers.
+Dairy cattle are a speciality of ours.
+Breeds include British Friesian, Brown SwissHolstein, and Jersey

 Agree